crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your shipping address on checkout.

 == Changelog ==

+= 1.2 =
+* Clear checkout fields when adding a new address.

 = 1.1 =
 * Changed Address Book to using $_GET vars to allow for custom fields to be saved.